English, PDF, 3,489kb

-The OECD Review on Evaluation and Assessment Frameworks for Improving School Outcomes looks at the various components of assessment and evaluation frameworks that countries use to improve student outcomes.
-These include student assessment, teacher appraisal, school assessment and system evaluati
+The purpose of the review is to explore how systems of evaluation and assessment can be used to improve the quality, equity and efficiency of school education.
+The Review looks at the various components of assessment and evaluation frameworks that countries use with the objective of improving student outcomes.
+These include student assessment, teacher appraisal, school evaluation and system evaluation.

 A central drive of recent educational policy making in Luxembourg has been to develop evaluation instruments to strengthen the focus on student performance and progress in classrooms, schools and at the policy-making level within the Ministry of National Education and Vocational Training (MENFP).

 OECD Tohoku School - Open Educational Resources (OER)

 English, Excel, 5,098kb